 Start a tradition by giving images of your smiling children.
 Foto Optik Grau has a variety of items you can personalize for your favorite Oma and Opa.
 Get creative and consider a bespoke photo book, calendar, frames or even specialized paintings that they well be delighted to show off and use often.
 Even if you don't live in the same town, they will feel closer to the grandkids with these heartfelt and unique gifts.

 For those who prefer an experience

 Gather your family and friends and walk to Freiruum right in the heart of Zug.
 This new and hip multipurpose market hall is the best way to spend a cold, gray day.
 The bouldering walls, trampoline and parkour areas offer active fun for all ages.
 When everyone has gotten tired, the many food stalls have something for all tastes (Japanese, Lebanese, Italian, British, Burgers plus much more) to re-energize and the central bar allows the adults to have some refreshing beverages.
-There will be Christmas market on December 8th with seasonal drinks and foods, allowing you to get your shopping done early.

 For the best colleague